 1. Setting up the process flow and never iterating it

-This may be the most common mistake with a help desk ticketing process flow.
-Even if your initial setup is working fine and there has been no change in the scope of services, there will be a gradual change in the stakeholders.
-Your team changes and they will get better at what they’re doing; your customer base may change, and they may become more aware of your products or services.
-Continuous improvements will squeeze the most out of your process flow.
+Even if your initial setup is working accordingly and there has been no big changes in the scope of services, there will always be a gradual change in the stakeholders.
+And you have to keep a close eye on all of this.
+Your team will get better at what they’re doing; your customer base may be subject to modifications, or they may become more aware of your products or services.

-An oft-seen issue with help desk workflows is that they fail to keep the different channels in sync with each other.
-For example, a customer may contact first via email, and then follow up by calling.
+Another often issue with help desk workflows is that they fail to keep the different channels in sync with each other.
+It’s common that a customer may contact first via email, and then follow up by calling.
 Instead of syncing these two communications together, separate tickets get created in both instances.
-Or sometimes the customer contacts via chat for an issue that can’t be resolved via chat, and the agents offer to arrange a call.
+Or maybe the customer contacts via chat for an issue that can’t be resolved through this channel, and the agents offer to arrange a call.
 But during the call, the customer ends up having to explain their problem from scratch.

-3. Not integrating the process flow with other systems or departments
+3. Not coordinating the process flow with other systems or departments

-Activities of the service desk happen in coordination with other departments in the organization.
-It has to coordinate with the product development team to plan for future product updates, and with the marketing team to keep up with the campaigns.
+The service desk often has to collaborate with other departments in the organization to solve an issue.
+Again, it’s all about easy and effective coordination.
+This could be with the product development team to plan for future product updates, or with the marketing team to keep up with the campaigns.

-Along with other departments, the help desk software must also be integrated with other systems like asset management software and the knowledge base, and this must be taken into account while designing the process flow.
+And it’s not just departments.
+The help desk tool must also be integrated with other existing systems like Asset Management software, and this must be taken into account while designing the process flow.